✓ Updated February 2026

 Taxis (Yandex Go)

-For convenience, especially with luggage or late at night, taxis are readily available.
-Yandex Go is the dominant ride-hailing app and offers competitive pricing.
+The most convenient option for door-to-door service, especially with luggage or late at night.
+Yandex Go is the dominant ride-sharing app and is very reliable.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.